FirstCallGames/Encrypted-Bank-Simulator/README.md

 2) Creating Database:

-  To use the simulator you will have to run the following commands in mysql server:-

-  create Database BankDet;
+     To use the simulator you will have to run the following commands in mysql server:- create Database BankDet;
       use BankDet;
-  create table UserInfo(Username varchar(100) Primary Key, Password varchar(100), Pin int, Balance int, CardNumber int);
+      create table UserInfo(Username varchar(100) Primary Key, Password varchar(100), Pin int, Balance bigint, CardNumber bigint);

    Or

       You can run the Database Config file by inserting your database password into it.